Practice in Prison

 and provided consultancy at HMP Wandsworth through Secure

 Healthcare.
-This social enterprise had internal difficulties; it
+This social enterprise had internal difficulties;

 was bankrupt in June 2009 and Wandsworth PCT took back the contract.
+It is now run by Oxleas NHS Trust

-Archway provided medical services to HMP The Mount
+services to HMP The Mount

 2002-5.
 After a dispute with a Governor about the ethical treatment of